hostspaceng/community-challenge/README.md

 To get started with Pulumi, check out this [link](https://www.pulumi.com/docs/clouds/aws/get-started/).

 ### Setting AWS Credentials
 Programmatic access is needed by Pulumi to create resources in your cloud platform.
 This access is granted using Access keys.
-If you don't have one you can check out this [article](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user_manage_add-key.html) no how to create one.
+If you don't have one you can check out this [article](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user_manage_add-key.html) on how to create one.

 Pulumi checks the `.aws/credentials` file for the access key.
 This should be how your `.aws/credentials` look like.
 ```